CoHogan1/projectTwo/README.md

 This app will utilize what we have been taught in mongodb, moongoose, node, express, javascript, html, css, and other skills that are essential to programming.

+I would like to have the dark mode button stay active through each page click.
+I would also like to have more helpful information displaye do on the page.